-The Palace on Dam Square alone is built on more than 13,000 piles for example.
+The Palace on Dam Square is built, for example, on more than 13,000 piles.
 The flourishing shipbuilding industry also needed wood.

 This wood (oak, beech, pine) was present in the Vosges, the Black Forest and other forest areas along the Rhine.
-Smaller rivers such as the Main and Neckar transported the felled trees downstream to Mainz and Mannheim on the Rhine.
-The the piles were tied together into huge rafts of up to 300 metres long and 60 metres wide.
+Smaller rivers such as the Main and Neckar transported the trees downstream to Mainz and Mannheim.
+The piles were tied together into huge rafts of up to 300 metres long and 60 metres wide.

-From Koblenz it went to the end port of Dordrecht, where the raft was dismantled and sold to local customers.
+From rafts sailed from to Dordrecht.
+The rafts were dismantled and sold to local customers.
 A log raft contained some 30,000 m3 of tree piles.

 These giant rafts were called Höllander Flöße.
 It was a complicated logistical operation to manoeuvre the rafts downstream at a speed of approximately 16-20 kilometres per day (no night sailing).

-Hundreds of crew members lived and slept on the raft in wooden huts on straw, the fleet lord, helmsmen, and other high lords had special mansions.
+Hundreds of crew members lived and slept on the raft in wooden huts, the fleet lord, helmsmen, and other high lords had special mansions.

 Pigs and other animals for slaughter, thousands of kilos of flour, cheese and butter, salt, peas and beans and tens of thousands of litres of beer were taken along as forage.

-Everything and everyone had to be put aside when one of the colossus came along.
+Everything and everyone went out of the way when the colossus came along.
 A small boat with a red-white flag sailed one hour ahead to warn because the raft could not stop.

 The braking distance with dozens of heavy anchors was miles long.
 Bridge pillars, quays and other ships often had to pay the price, the raft could take a beating.